janhq/WhisperSpeech/ichigo-whisper/README.md

 ## About

-Ichigo-Whisper is a compact (22M parameters), open-source speech tokenizer designed to enhance the performance of the `Whisper-medium` model, particularly for multilingual, while maintaining strong English language capabilities.
+Ichigo-ASR is a compact (22M parameters), open-source speech tokenizer designed to enhance the performance of the `Whisper-medium` model, particularly for multilingual, while maintaining strong English language capabilities.

-Unlike models that output continuous embeddings, Ichigo-Whisper compresses speech into **discrete tokens**.
+Unlike models that output continuous embeddings, Ichigo-ASR compresses speech into **discrete tokens**.
 This approach makes it more compatible with large language models (LLMs) for immediate speech understanding and downstream tasks.

 <div align="center">
    <img src="https://raw.githubusercontent.com/janhq/WhisperSpeech/refs/heads/main/ichigo-whisper/assets/ichigowhisper-eval.png" width="550"/>